Weight Gain Calculator

 3. Choose Healthy, High-Calorie Foods

 Eating nutritious foods that are high in calories is a good way to gain weight.
-It is important to eat plenty of high-carb and high-fat foods.
-Eating plenty of protein at each meal is also important, as protein helps build muscle.
+Eat plenty of high-carb and high-fat foods.
+Eat plenty of protein at each meal, as protein helps build muscle.

 Focus on eating nutrient-dense, high-calorie foods such as nuts, avocados, whole grains, lean protein, and healthy fats.
 Avoid filling up empty calories such as sugary drinks and junk food.